-When you do any work on a transmission you might want to test it for proper shifting before installing it in the bike.
+When you do any work on a transmission, you might want to test it for proper shifting before installing it in the bike.
 It may save you lots of work and time.
-You might want to test a totally unknown unit.
-You may want to test a unit before having it repaired to get a feel of what you have.
+Or you might want to test an unknown unit.
+You may want to test a unit before having it repaired to get a feel for what you have.
 Here is how we did it.
 (You may need a friend for that “third” hand.)

 1. Mount it down to the bench somehow.
 You could tie it down to a milk crate and then put your foot on it to keep it in one place.
 We had the official tranny/engine stand for this.

 It would be completely crazy to install a transmission that hasn’t gone through a simple bench test.
 It is so easy to do and takes no special tools.
-I am showing it this way to show you that you don’t need any fancy tools to do this very necessary test.
+I am showing it this way to show you that you don’t need any fancy tools to do this vital test.

 You will need to rotate the input shaft for this test.
 I use the clutch friction plate.
 If you haven’t removed the clutch yet, maybe this is a good time to inspect the clutch.
 To avoid removing the clutch to get the plate, rig up something to turn the input shaft.
 A rubber hose of about 1″ diameter and clamps will allow you to use your cordless drill.
 Just be sure to run it slowly.
 I turn the clutch plate by using the clutch rod in one of the holes.
 That is plenty fast enough.

-The BMW motorcycle transmission to be tested must be held down really well.
-You may make a mounting bracket from angle iron and clamp it in a vise, but this shows one way to improvise.
-I use 30 + year old straps that mounted the motorcycle in the crate.
+The BMW motorcycle transmission must be held down well.
+You may make a mounting bracket from angle iron and clamp it in a vise, but this photo shows one way to improvise.
 Any old milk crate should work well.
-The only requirement of the ohmmeter is that I have alligator clips on the probe ends to fasten to the neutral switch.
-The clutch plate is mounted exactly the same direction as on the bike.
+Use alligator clips on the ohmmeter probes to fasten to the neutral switch.
+The clutch plate is mounted the same as on the bike.

-You will really need two people to test the BMW motorcycle transmission this way, but I manage with just myself.
-My wife, Linda, was nice enough to take the photo.
-I use my left ankle to apply pressure against the output flange.
-Without that pressure, the shifting may be difficult and the transmission shifting test is invalid.
+You will need two people to test the BMW motorcycle transmission this way.
+I use my left ankle to apply pressure to the output flange.
+Without that pressure, the shifting may be difficult, and the transmission shifting test is invalid.

 My right foot is holding me up.
 My left foot is holding the crate down and also applying pressure sideways against the output flange.
 My right hand is the motive power and turning the clutch plate.
 My left hand is operating the shift lever.
 I watch the meter to see if it show the neutral switch operating at the proper times.
-This might be a bit awkward the first time, but it can be done by one person.
-This one tested to be a good.
-This 1974 BMW motorcycle /6 transmission was known to be hard to find neutral and that shows up in this test.
+This might be a bit awkward the first time, but one person can do it.
+This 1974 BMW motorcycle /6 transmission was known to be hard to find neutral, and that shows up in this test.
 While using this transmission, it is far easier to shift to neutral while rolling the last 10 feet before the full stop.

 The /2 gear dogs and slider plates

 When removing the shafts, be sure to mark the slider positions.
 You will want to have it go back together with the slider in the same position/place.
-This will ensure that the worn in parts are still together.
-If you were to elect to improve the matching, it is even more important to mark them.
+This will ensure that the worn-in parts are still together.

 It is because of the method of production chosen by BMW.
 The gears are cast, the teeth cut and the dogs are not machined, but left with whatever precision that resulted.

-This is a typical BMW motorcycle transmission gear and the 6 “dogs” are faced up for a view.
-What are dogs?
+This is a typical BMW motorcycle transmission gear, and the 6 “dogs” are faced up for our view.
+What are the dogs?
 They are the parts that engage the slider or shifting plate.
 The gear is free to rotate on the shaft and the slider “drives” the output shaft.

 The gear teeth can be used to define a “center” of the circle.
 The dogs can also define a center.
 The two centers should be identical.
 They are rarely the same.
 Only the teeth get precision treatment.
-The dogs just end up where ever they are cast.
-For casting, they are really good, but not good enough.
-A close examination of dogs on used gears will usually show that less than all 6 are being engaged.
-I have seen as few as 2 show evidence of serious wear.
-That means that all of the horse power is going through only two dogs.
+The dogs end up where ever they are cast.
+For a casting, they are fairly good, but not good enough for our purpose.
+A close examination of the wear patterns on the dogs will usually show that less than all six are engaging.
+I have seen as few as two showing evidence of wear to indicate that they do engage.
+That means that all of the power is going through only two dogs.
 That is bad enough, but the situation is far worse.
-With only partial dogs engaging, the gear is cocked off to one side.
-With the gear cocked it wears far faster.
+With less than all of the dogs engaging, the gear is cocked off to one side.
+With the gear cocked, it wears far faster.
 That is a reason for some, but not all of the metal in the oil.

 The BMW /2 motorcycle slider plate.

-This is a “slider” or shifter plate found in a /2, /5, /6 and /7 BMW motorcycle transmission.
-It may have other names too, but the name is not important.
+This photo shows a “slider” or shifter plate found in a /2, /5, /6 and /7 BMW motorcycle transmission.
+It may have other names, but the name is not important.
 This part drives the output shaft and selects one of two gears, or neutral.
 The outer groove that the shift forks ride in has been machined.
 They have a center.
-The holes line up with the dogs on a gear and they must match.
-By examining the holes we can see the wear.
+The holes line up with the dogs on a gear, and they must match.
+By examining the holes, we can see the wear.
 The wear shows how well they match.
 It is common to find that less than 6 are driving the shaft.
-I have seen as few as two showing major wear.
-This will cock it off to one side, but in this case, it isn’t very important in adding metal to the oil.
-It may be important in shifting.
+I have seen as few as two showing some wear.
+This will cock it off to one side, but in this case, it doesn’t add much metal to the oil but may be important in shifting.